 Sept 6-11, 2014 — The 2014 gathering will take place in Southern England.
 We will be visiting historic locations where our Bridger ancestors lived.
 We have tentatively planned to stay in a medieval Manor House.
 We will be visiting Woodmancoate Manor, birthplace of Grandfather Joseph, Slimbridge Church, Berkeley Castle , Gloucester Cathedral, The Cotwalds and other places close to the Bridger family.

 Jean Tomes, President of the Bridger Family Association, needs to know how many will be attending.
-Please see go to the Tab “2014 Reunion” on the top of this page for more info AND read the latest newsletter (tab on top) for detailed info on the trip to England.
+Please see go to the Tab “2014 Reunion” on the top of this page for more info AND read the latest newsletter (tab on top) for detailed info and the itinerary on the trip to England.

 Photos of Bridger Events